Sándor Gujdár

 Sándor Gujdár (born 8 November 1951) is a Hungarian former footballer who played as a goalkeeper.
-He played for Szegedi EOL, Honvéd, Aris Thessaloniki, and the Hungary national football team - where he earned 25 caps - including two appearances at the 1978 FIFA World Cup Finals in Argentina.
+He played for Szegedi EOL, Honvéd, Aris, and the Hungary national football team - where he earned 25 caps - including two appearances at the 1978 FIFA World Cup Finals in Argentina.
 He became Hungarian champions with Honvéd in 1980.
 One year after he moved to Greece to play for Aris Thessaloniki, his professional career was cut short by a serious head injury.
 He resumed playing in 1986, and spent three years in Austria with lower-class Ostbahn XI.
 He later worked as a coach.